-This paper discusses the implementation of an e-learning project at Al-Ahliyya Amman University (AAU) in Jordan.
-At this stage we are not attempting to evaluate the outcomes of this program as it is in its early stage, rather, we focus on the process by which it is being implemented from a project management point of view.
-The paper follows the case study approach which is argued to be the suitable approach if the questions being answered are how and why questions (Orlikowski and Baroudi, 1991).
-This case study can be classified as an 'interpretive case study', the purpose of which is not to tell the 'truth', but to tell a story which consists of the researcher's thoughts and ideas concerning the phenomenon in question (Walsham, 2001).
-In this paper our aim is to analyze this elearning project in terms of its phases, the challenges facing its implementation and the changes that had to be managed so far.
+This paper discusses the implementation of an elearning project at Al-Ahliyya Amman University (AAU) in Jordan.
+The paper follows the case study approach which is argued to be the suitable approach if the questions being answered are how and why questions [31].
+This case study can be classified as an 'interpretive case study', the purpose of which is not to tell the 'truth', but to tell a story which consists of the researcher's thoughts and ideas concerning the phenomenon in question [9].
+In this paper the aim is to analyse an e-learning project in terms of its phases, the challenges facing its implementation and the changes that had to be managed so far.
+The paper focuses on the process by which it is being implemented from a project management point of view to evaluate this e-learning project.